Nigel-Karunaratne/file-tagging/README.md

 - Clone the repo
 - Create a python virtual environment
-- Install the following `pip` packages:
+- Install the following `pip` packages inside the virtual environment:
     - maturin
     - pyinstall
     - PySide6
+    - pyinstaller (only for packaging to an executable)

+Running `cargo build` in the root directory will build:
+- The Rust library
+- The CLI app

-To create the bindings in tagbinding_py, run `maturin develop`.
+To create the Python bindings, run `maturin develop` inside of `tagbind_py`.
+This will also install the bindings (as `rs_tags`) in the virtual environment